Publication Ethics and Code of Conduct

 • Objectivity: Offer impartial, respectful, and well-supported evaluations.

-• Acknowledgment of Sources: Identify uncited relevant work and alert editors to overlaps.
+• Acknowledgement of Sources: Identify uncited relevant work and alert editors to overlaps.

 • Conflicts of Interest: Decline reviews where conflicts exist; maintain confidentiality.